Robert Englund: Career

 His memoir, Hollywood Monster: A Walk Down Elm Street with the Man of Your Dreams, which Alan Goldsher transcribed from his dictations, was published by Pocket Books on October 13, 2009.

 He had also starred in the web series "Fear Clinic", where he appeared in five episodes as Dr. Andover.

 Englund noted he would welcome a guest appearance in the ABC revival of V in an interview with Todd Sokolove from Forces of Geek.
 But the series was canceled before he could make such a guest appearance.

 In January 2010, it was announced that Englund would return as Jackson Roth for the sequel to Dee Snider's Strangeland, titled Strangeland II: Disciple.
 However, as of December 2010, no specific dates or plans had been made regarding the project.

 Englund made a guest appearance in "The Death of the Queen Bee" episode of Bones, appearing as a quirky janitor at protagonist Dr. Temperance Brennan's old high school.
 His character, a friend of Brennan's, and situation were introduced as "very creepy... it's like Freddy creepy."
-Englund was a special guest at the 2010 Streamy Awards, and also appeared as a special guest of the CA Weekend of Horrors on 8 October 2010.
+Englund was a special guest at the 2010 Streamy Awards, and also appeared as a special guest of the CA Weekend of Horrors on October 8, 2010.

 Englund appeared on the Creation Entertainment Weekend of Horrors in May 2010.
 In May 2010, he was signed for the American independent thriller Inkubus.

 Englund appeared as himself in the Call of Duty: Black Ops Zombies map, "Call of the Dead" as one of the playable characters, and acted out the part of a Halloween-themed serial killer in the 2010s revival of Hawaii Five-0.
 He also took part in a Halloween Come Dine with Me for Channel 4 in 2012.
 He also appeared in Jack Brooks: Monster Slayer and Behind the Mask: The Rise of Leslie Vernon.

 Although the character of Freddy Krueger is regarded as one of the most terrifying in cinema history, Englund is often described by fellow actors and film crews as being extremely friendly and appreciative of his fans, many admitting that his portrayal of Krueger frightened them as children.

-He starred in The Last Showing and Fear Clinic, the latter was released on October 22, 2014 at the Screamfest Film Festival.
+He starred in The Last Showing and Fear Clinic, the latter was released on October 22, 2014, at the Screamfest Film Festival.
 Englund was also a special guest at Shock Comic Con on Valentine's Day 2015.
 In February 2016, Englund hosted a "Nightmare on Elm Street" marathon on El Rey Network.

 Englund was featured in the 2019 documentary Scream, Queen!
 My Nightmare on Elm Street, which examines the LGBT themes of A Nightmare on Elm Street 2: Freddy's Revenge and the life of actor Mark Patton.

 As of 2020, Englund has been hosting the Travel Channel show True Terror with Robert Englund, which showcases scary but true stories about the supernatural or strange.

-In 2022, Englund appeared in the fourth season of the hit show Stranger Things as Pennhurst Mental Hospital patient Victor Creel.
+In 2022, Englund appeared in the fourth season of the Netflix series Stranger Things as Pennhurst Mental Hospital patient Victor Creel.